 Identifying our values isn’t something we’re often encouraged to do, but how can we possibly decide how we’re going to spend our lives if we don’t even know what is most important to us?
 Discovering who we are is a lifelong journey.

 I’ll keep sharing what is helping me along the way.
-In the meantime, click here , to get access to the Self-Trust Library.
+In the meantime, click here , to get access to the Discover Your Values work book and the rest of the Self-Trust Library.

 I’d love to hear…what are your values?
 How do you you use them to guide your decisions?
 When have you lived according to values that weren’t really yours?
 How are you going to start bringing more of your own values into your life?